TomPlanche/hooksmith/README.md

 - `hooksmith install`: Install the hooks from the configuration file.
 - `hooksmith uninstall [hook_name]`: Uninstall a hook (all if no name is provided).
 - `hooksmith run <hook_name>`: Run a hook.

+All commands can be preceded by the `--dry-run` flag to preview changes without applying them.